stylify/web/content/blog/write-css-like-facebook.md

 When the macro is defined, it can be used with custom values like `m:24px` and `md:m:48px`.

-If multiple and the same selectors should be used on multiple places, it is a good practice to define a component for them in order to simplify the maintainability and readability:
+If multiple and the same selectors should be used in multiple places, it is a good practice to define a component for them in order to simplify the maintainability and readability:

 ```js
 config.components = {